Timeline: 1980s child abuse allegations

 The key events that led to the launch of two reviews into the way allegations of child abuse were handled in Westminster and wider society.

-Claims of an establishment cover-up of historical child sex abuse involving public figures, including politicians, have prompted Home Secretary Theresa May to announce two inquiries.
+Claims of an establishment cover-up of historical child sex abuse involving public figures, including politicians, prompted Home Secretary Theresa May to announce two inquiries in July 2014.

 One is an overarching inquiry into the way public bodies and other important institutions have handled child sex abuse claims.
-The other will look at how the Home Office dealt with allegations about powerful figures and paedophilia in the 1980s.
+A separate review into how the Home Office dealt with allegations about powerful figures and paedophilia in the 1980s reported in November.